 However, the situation is even further complicated.
 At blob splits, the blob existing after the bifurcation will be larger than the blobs existing before the bifurcation.
-Therefore, the scale values given by Assumption 8.2 give useful information about the relative size of two objects only when the objects overlap and in addition they can be related to each other through a series of bifurcations free from blob splits and blob creations.
+Therefore, the scale values2 given by Assumption 8.2 give useful information about the relative size3 of two objects only when the objects overlap and in addition they can be related to each other through a series of bifurcations free from blob splits and blob creations.

-8.6.3.
-Several Instances of a Region
+8.6.3 Several Instances of a Region

 As can be seen e.g. with the calculator in Figure 8.2 it may happen that given some region in the image, several instances of blobs can be detected corresponding to that region.
 This is a common phenomenon in the scale-space primal sketch, arising because a large (significant) blob merges with a small (insignificant) blob and thus forms a new scale-space blob.
-From the definition of a scale-space blob, we have that it is delimited by two scales where bifurcations occur.
-This means that every time a bifurcation takes place, the (involved) grey-level blobs existing before the bifurcation will be treated as belonging to different scale-space blobs than the (involved) grey-level blobs existing after the bifurcation.
+From the definition of a scale-space blob, we have that it is delimited by two

-&lt;sup>2However, the scale interval between the appearance scale and the disappearance scale, during which an object exists, should be applicable for such determination and it seems plausible that there should exist some scale level within the scale interval that could be mapped to the size of the object, at least for regions of relatively round shape.
+2However, the scale interval between the appearance scale and the disappearance scale, during which an object exists, should be applicable for such determination and it seems plausible that there should exist some scale level within the scale interval that could be mapped to the size of the object, at least for regions of relatively round shape.
 The appearance scale of a blob is mainly determined by the interaction between the blob and interfering finer scale structures.
 When no fine-scale structures are present, the appearance scale will be zero.
 Similarly, the disappearance scale of a blob is determined by the interference between the blob and the coarser scale structures in the surrounding.
 When no coarser scale structures are present, the disappearance scale will be infinite.

-&lt;sup>3On the other hand it is not even clear that it is desirable to use the scale values for size comparisons, since the size of a region can be easily estimated from the size of its blob support region.
+3On the other hand it is not even clear that it is desirable to use the scale values for size comparisons, since the size of a region can be easily estimated from the size of its blob support region.